-A National Statistics press release, detailing the latest labour market figures has been published today by the Northern Ireland Statistics & Research Agency (NISRA).
+The latest labour market figures have been published today by the Northern Ireland Statistics & Research Agency (NISRA).

 The labour market press release can be accessed via http://www.detini.gov.uk/deti-stats-index/stats-labour-market.htm